daaaaaaaaaniel/bibliography/README.md

 If the Short Title field is empty, try doing the same thing using the Title field (`shorttitle `).

+The generator tries up to 8 different formulas to produce a cite key.

+1. `.match('.etal').len('<=',17)` + Short title
+	Use the first formula if there are more than one author, and the first author's last name is shorter than 12 characters.

+	[//]: # ( the lengths of .etal is five ...
+17-5=12)

+2. `.match('.etal').replace(find=/\..*/,replace='').substring(1,12).postfix('.etal')` + Short title
+	If there are more than one author and the their last name is longer than 12 characters, truncate after the first 12 and append ".etal"

+3. `.len('>',12).substring(1,12)` + Short title
+	If there is only one author and their last name is longer than than 12 characters, truncte it.

+4. Entire last name of authors + Short title
+	If there is only one author and their last name is not longer than 12 characters, use the entire name.

+The final four attempts are the same as these first four, but they use the regular title instead of the short title.

 ## ZotFile